 About Us

-The beginnings of the IBEW were in the Electrical Wiremen and Linemen's Union No. 5221, founded in St. Louis, Missouri in 1890.
+The IBEW was born in the Electrical Wiremen and Linemen's Union No. 5221, founded in St. Louis, Missouri, in 1890.
 By 1891, after sufficient interest was shown in a national union, a convention was held on November 21, 1891 in St. Louis.
 At the convention, the IBEW, then known as the National Brotherhood of Electrical Workers (NBEW), was officially formed.
 The American Federation of Labor gave the NBEW a charter as an AFL affiliate on December 7, 1891.
-The union's official journal, The Electrical Worker, was first published on January 15, 1893, and has been published ever since.
+The union's official journal, The Electrical Worker, was first published on January 15, 1893, and has been in publication since then.
+The Nashville local, then Local 5, sent a representative, N. Duff.
 At the 1899 convention in Pittsburgh, Pennsylvania, the union's name was officially changed to the International Brotherhood of Electrical Workers.
+By this time, Pittsburgh, PA had claimed the Local 5 designation.

 The union went through lean times in its early years, then struggled through six years of schism during the 1910s, when two rival groups each claimed to be the duly elected leaders of the union.
 In 1919, as many employers were trying to drive unions out of the workplace through a national open shop campaign, the union agreed to form the Council on Industrial Relations, a bipartite body made up of equal numbers of management and union representatives with the power to resolve any collective bargaining disputes.
 That body still functions today and has largely eliminated strikes in the IBEW's jurisdiction in the construction industry.